roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-01 ****** byNonStopFunGuy© She smiled up at him, admiring his awesome boner.
+She smiled up at him, admiring his awesome boner.
 It even smelled better than teen cock -- fat, hungry, nasty, animal.
 She cupped his balls, loving their warmth, and wrapped a small hand around the base of his shaft, feeling its heat and thickness.
 Then she licked her lips, looked up at him, and hungrily sucked his fat, wet cockhead into her young mouth.
 It tasted AMAZING, it smelled amazing.
 Moaning, she sucked his boner a few inches, back and forth, looking up at him.
 The man was a hot stud, she was so turned on that she had a married adult male hot to fuck her.

  And that's what he wanted -- not a blowjob, but to fuck her.
 He let her inexpertly suck his dick a few minutes, but then he proclaimed, "You didn't come here just to suck a married dick, did you, baby -- how about you let me fuck that 18 year old pussy of yours?"
 Her age was definitely turning him on, she could hear it in his voice.
 So she leaned back on the sofa, nude, pulling her knees open.
 "Yeah, my pussy sooo needs a big married dick in it -- show me how a real man fucks!"